respeecher/auto-odoo/README.md

 images.
 Of the three servers, only nginx requires any configuration, and Auto Odoo uses a simple reverse proxy configuration optimized for security and performance (not compatibility with old browsers).

-For SSL certificates, Auto Odoo uses certbot from letsencrypt in standalone mode.
+For SSL certificates, Auto Odoo uses certbot from letsencrypt, either in standalone mode or (to allow use with a firewall) using DNS authentication.

 For backups, Auto Odoo uses scp to copy the postgres data directory, odoo data directory, and nginx logs to a machine or machines of your choice.
 It also then truncates the logs so successive backups contain successive